easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/index.md

 This is an introductory tutorial to [EasyBuild](https://easybuild.io), a command line tool for installing (scientific) software on High Performance Computing (HPC) systems.
-These tutorials are specifically for EasyBuild as implemented on [LUMI](https://lumi-supercomputer.eu) and has been developed for CSC and the Local Organisations within the LUMI consortium.
+This tutorial is specifically for EasyBuild as implemented on [LUMI](https://lumi-supercomputer.eu) and has been developed for CSC and the Local Organisations within the LUMI consortium.
 Yet much of the material is useful to a broader community of EasyBuild users on Cray systems or even EasyBuild users in general.